if-tools/Briefings/README.md

 A website that allows you to create flight briefings for quick and organized flight planning.

 ## Features
-- Create flight briefings that contain the minimum info needed for an Infinite Flight flight.
-Share them with other people for easier group flying, or plan your future flights by keeping a list of your briefings.
+- Create flight briefings that contain the minimum info needed for a flight in the Infinite Flight simulator.
+Share them with other people for hassle-free group flying, or plan your future flights by keeping a list of your briefings.
 - Attach any images to your briefings.
 These can be aeronautical charts, screenshots or any other pictures needed for your flight.
 - Include airport METARs in your briefings.
 They are fetched each time you load a briefing, so they are always up-to-date.
 - Edit your briefings.
-Add any additional info after creating a briefing in case you've missed it during creation, or edit the flight info to keep the briefing up-to-date.
+Add any additional info after creating a briefing in case you missed it during creation, or edit the flight info to keep the briefing up-to-date.
 - Search created briefings.
 Find your next destination by searching briefings created by other users.
 - Make your briefings private and hide them from search, or keep them public for other users to see.
 - See your last viewed and created briefings on the main page.

 Please [open an issue](https://github.com/if-tools/Briefings/issues/new?assignees=&labels=enhancement&template=feature_request.md) if you'd like to see more features added!